If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 It is very common that a young baby hates tummy time!

 For example, a baby who is tired or hungry will not be happy if put belly down to exercise, no matter how “fun” you make the situation.
-Also, a baby who is very full will not be comfortable on their tummy either.
+Also, a full baby will not be comfortable on their tummy either.

-So in addition to generally being hard work, the timing really is essential.
-Your baby should be alert, in a good mood, and neither hungry, too full, or sleepy.
-And of course not ill or in pain.
+So, in addition to generally being hard work, the timing really is essential.
+Your baby should be alert and in a good mood, not hungry, too full, or sleepy, and, of course, not ill or in pain.

 How Much Tummy Time is Required?